 walking.
 I am noticing more details, more color as I reach the gate.
 It is not right on its hinges so I lift up the gate itself as I open and lift the handle, and walk through.
 So tangible.
 I keep going, out into the street, surprised not to be stopped, where there are three huskies laying around in the road.
 I look at each of them and see that two are sleeping, but one is wide awake.
 I look into his eyes – startling blue;

 they are my son’s.

-The dream above stagnantly recurred for years before I sought out therapy.
-And then, during that process, began moving into its other progressions.
+The first part of the dream above stagnantly recurred for years before I sought out therapy.
+And then during that process, began moving into its other progressions.